vuw-research-computing/raapoi-tools/docs/index.md

 * **ReqNodeNotAvail** - 99% of the time you will receive this code if you have asked for too much time.
 This frequently occurs when the cluster is about to go into maintenance and a reservation has been placed on the cluster, which reduces the maximum run-time of all jobs.
 For example, if maintenance on the cluster is 1 week away, the maximum run-time on all jobs needs to be less than 1 week, regardless if the configured maximum run-time on a partition is greater than 1 week.
 To request time you can use the --time parameter.
 Another issue is if you request too much memory or a CPU configuration that does not exist on any node in a partition.
 * **Required node not available (down, drained or reserved)** - This is related to ReqNodeNotAvail, see above.

-# Using Docker or Singularity Containers
+# Using Containers

+Researchers can use Docker or Singularity containers within the cluster.
+This is a great way to run difficult-to-compile applications or to share workflows among colleagues.

 #### Running an interactive container